nvseenu/workspace/dsa/Readme.md

-# Datastructures and algorithms in go #
+# Datastructures and Algorithms

 ## Goal ##
-    I would like to learn and implement important data structures and algorithms as explained in CLRA book.
+I would like to implement different types of  data structures and algorithms studied.
 This project is placeholder for such work.

-## Algorithms ##
+## Algorithms
 - Merge Sort

-## Data Structures ##
+## Data Structures